Patrick Harvie: Brexit and future referendum on independence

+He also criticised Labour when led by Jeremy Corbyn, calling it "feeble", but nonetheless called for "progressive forces to join together to take on the Tories".

 Co-leader of the Scottish Greens

-After changes to their constitution, Harvie was elected co-leader of Scottish Greens in a 2019 co-leadership election.
+After changes to their constitution, Harvie was elected co-leader of Scottish Greens alongside Lorna Slater in a 2019 co-leadership election.

+With Slater, Harvie led their party into the 2021 Scottish Parliament election and won eight seats, the most Greens ever elected to the Scottish Parliament.

 Bute House Agreement

 In August 2021 after weeks of talks, he was at Bute House with his co-leader Lorna Slater and First Minister Nicola Sturgeon to announce a power-sharing agreement that would see the Green party in government for the first time in the United Kingdom.
-There was no agreement on oil and gas exploration, but the government now argued that it had a stronger case for a national independence referendum.
+There was no agreement on oil and gas exploration, but the government now argued that it had a stronger case for a national independence referendum and pledged to hold an independence referendum before the end of 2023 if the COVID-19 pandemic subsides.
 As part of the agreement the Green Party would have two ministers in government.

-Junior minister; 2021 to present
+Junior minister; 2021 to 2024

 On 30 August 2021, Harvie was appointed Minister for Zero Carbon Buildings, Active Travel and Tenants' Rights.
 He and Slater are the first Green Party politicians in both Scottish and UK political history to serve in government.

+In April 2023, Harvie was the subject of criticism after Mandy Rhodes of Holyrood magazine claimed she felt bullied by him.

+As part of the Scottish budget process in 2023, he attended emergency Cabinet meetings as part of efforts to finalize the Scottish budget and secure agreement between his party and the SNP.

+COP26

-During his tenure, COP26 was held in his home city of Glasgow and Harvie used to occasion to raise the issue of Scottish independence with world leaders.
+During his tenure, COP26 was held in his home city of Glasgow and Harvie used the occasion to raise the issue of Scottish independence with world leaders.
 He also got into a dispute with Greenpeace, which had recently criticised Nicola Sturgeon.
 Sturgeon had asked the British Government whether the new Cambo oil field near Shetland should be "reassessed" in light of the climate crisis.
 However, Greenpeace said fence sitting was not good enough and urged the First Minister to "stop hiding behind Boris Johnson" and oppose the oilfield.
 Harvie said the organisation did not understand Scottish politics and the SNP's attachment to the oil industry.
 "I do think that we are more actively plugged into the Scottish political agenda than Greenpeace," Harvie told journalists.
 "And I do think Greenpeace, understandably, look at issues such as Cambo in a UK context and don't see it in a Scottish Parliament context.”